LithosphereRocketry/Nandy/Design/InstructionReference.md

 ## Introduction
 This document is meant as a supplement to the NANDy Programmer's guide.
-It provides a concise listing of all hardware-supported instructions for the NANDy CPU architecture.
+It provides a concise listing of all hardware-supported instructions for the NANy CPU architecture.

 ## Instruction Reference